MaratGilyazov/def_tenjin/README.md

 This is a native extension for [Defold engine](http://www.defold.com) which allows to use [Tenjin SDK](https://docs.tenjin.com/en/).

 ATTENTION!
-Currently only iOS SDK supported!
-No Android support in current implementation!
+Not every API methods are fully supported, only initialization and sending custom events, no support for purchases events; see LUA Api section below for the list of supported methods.

 ATTENTION-2!
-Even for iOS not every API methods are fully supported, only initialization and sending custom events; see LUA Api section below for the list of supported methods.
+On Android "Init()" method is called by demand, from your lua code, when documentation advices to do this in Android "OnResume" event.
+So, probably, sessions tracking is not fully correct.

-Used Tenjin iOS SDK v1.9.1: https://github.com/tenjin/tenjin-ios-sdk
+Used Tenjin iOS SDK v1.9.1: https://github.com/tenjin/tenjin-ios-sdk and Android SDK v1.9.3: https://github.com/tenjin/tenjin-android-sdk

 ## Installation